mostafacs/social-media-quarkus-microservices-kubernetes/README.md

 ## Run App Locally on k8s

-You need to have MYSQL database installed on your machine and add two schemas (social_media, keycloak), docker desktop, docker compose and minikube
+You need to have MYSQL database installed on your machine and add two empty schemas (social_media, keycloak), docker desktop, docker compose and minikube

 ** Be sure you have Docker Desktop started: